 After the DRI review, the process is complete.
-CMAP may pursue further involvement in ongoing planning for the project based on its findings.
+CMAP may hold further discussion at its discretion.

 How should advocacy groups and citizens initiate a DRI?

 All individuals are governed by a County or municipality and they are free to communicate with governmental leaders inside and outside their own jurisdictions.
 All counties and municipalities are represented by members on the CMAP Board.
 Specific planning interests are also represented on CMAP working committees.
 This allows any individual or advocacy group an avenue to organize a formal DRI review request.